AniMer: Animal Pose and Shape Estimation Using Family Aware Transformer: Related Works

 \section{Related Works}

-\textbf{Animal Pose and Shape Estimation.} In this paper, we concentrate on template-based methods instead of template-free methods~\citep{yang2022banmo,yao2022lassie,jakab2024farm3d,li2024learning}.
-Reconstructing the shape and pose of animals has been studied on various kinds of animal families such as birds~\citep{wang2021birds}, mouse~\citep{an2023three}, non-human primates~\citep{neverova2020continuous} and quadrupeds~\citep{zuffi2018lions}.
-Although we focus on quadrupeds in this paper, the proposed strategy could apply to other animal families.
-For quadrupeds, \citet{zuffi20173d} proposes a well-known parametric model SMAL, which is built upon 41 scans of animal toys.
+\textbf{Animal Pose and Shape Estimation.} Compared to keypoint-based animal pose estimation methods~\cite{mathis2018deeplabcut,pereira2022sleap,ye2024superanimal,dabhi20243d}, surface-based methods could provide both shape and pose information simultaneously.
+In this paper, we focus on template-based methods instead of template-free methods~\citep{yang2022banmo,yao2022lassie,jakab2024farm3d,li2024learning}.
+Reconstructing shape templates has been studied in various types of animal families such as birds~\citep{wang2021birds}, mice~\citep{an2023three}, non-human primates~\citep{neverova2020continuous} and quadrupeds~\citep{zuffi2018lions}.
+For quadrupeds, \citet{zuffi20173d} proposes the well-known SMAL, which is built upon 41 scans of animal toys.
 Due to the limited geometry accuracy of SMAL for representing specific species, most previous methods stride over predicting SMAL parameters only and further enhance the geometry of horses and dogs.
-For example, ~\citet{li2021hsmal} designs the hSMAL model specific to horse and applies it to the problem of lameness detection from video.
-VAREN~\citep{zuffi2024varen} further improves hSMAL with super high quality horse scans.
-Similarly, using SMAL for dog mesh recovery is addressed by adding bone lengths control~\citep{biggs2020wldo}, by adding per-vertex deformation~\citep{li2021coarse}, by introducing breed loss~\citep{rueegg2022barc}, by ground contact constraints~\citep{ruegg2023bite}, or by temporal avatar optimization~\citep{Sabathier2024AnimalAR}.
-Though high quality reconstruction has been achieved on horses and dogs, end-to-end SMAL estimation has not been fully investigated on other challenging species.
+For example, ~\citet{li2021hsmal} designs the horse-specific hSMAL model and applies it to the problem of video lameness detection.
+VAREN~\citep{zuffi2024varen} further improves hSMAL with high quality horse scans.
+Similarly, the use of SMAL for dog mesh recovery is addressed by adding bone lengths control~\citep{biggs2020wldo}, by adding per-vertex deformation~\citep{li2021coarse}, by introducing breed loss~\citep{rueegg2022barc}, by ground contact constraints~\citep{ruegg2023bite}, or by temporal avatar optimization~\citep{Sabathier2024AnimalAR}.
+Though high quality reconstruction has been achieved on horses and dogs, end-to-end SMAL estimation has not been fully addressed on other challenging species.
 Animal3D~\citep{xu2023animal3d} provides the first large scale 3D benchmark for general quadruped SMAL estimation, yet neglects in-depth research on the network design and training.
-Therefore, our proposed AniMer delves into the network design choice of SMAL recovery, and could be integrated with different geometry enhancing methods summarized above to further reduce geometric errors.

 \textbf{Transformer Based Human Mesh Recovery.} The Transformer architecture~\citep{vaswani2017attention} has revolutionized the field of Natural Language Processing (NLP) by enabling unprecedented accuracy and efficiency in a wide range of tasks.
 Inspired by its success in NLP, one of the core part of Transformer, i.e. self-attention, has been widely used for human mesh recovery~\citep{kocabas2021pare, wan2021encoder, shen2023global, shin2024wham}. ~\citet{dosovitskiy2020image} proposes Vision Transformer(ViT), which divides an image into patches as the input to Transformer.
 ViT has achieved state-of-the-art performance on several computer vision tasks including human mesh recovery using SMPL~\citep{kocabas2021pare, wan2021encoder, shen2023global, goel2023humans, shin2024wham}.
 Among all these works, HMR2.0~\citep{goel2023humans} is a milestone which demonstrates the effectiveness of simply using ViT backbone and large scale datasets to achieve accurate mesh recovery and in-the-wild generalization ability.
 Inspired by this, HaMeR~\citep{pavlakos2024reconstructing} employs ViT backbone to achieve highly accurate hand mesh recovery, which is further extended to interacting hands~\citep{lin20244dhands}.
 Similarly, SMPLer-X~\citep{cai2024smpler} scales up expressive human pose and shape estimation using ViT backbone and the combination of 32 datasets.
 Although impressive results have been achieved in human mesh recovery, the effect of ViT backbone for animal pose and shape estimation remains unexplored.